paul-ollis/clippets/README.rst

 - There are still areas of mouse and keyboard support that beg improvement.
 - Some desirable features are obviously missing, such as:

-  - There is some proper `documentation`_, but it is far from complete.
+  - There is a fairly complete `user guide`_, but I consider it to be a first draft.

   - It does not yet work on MacOS.
 (Pull requests gratefully received.)